bigchaindb/bigchaindb/docs/server/source/data-models/transaction-model.rst

 - **inputs**: List of inputs.
   Each input spends/transfers a previous output by satisfying/fulfilling the crypto-conditions on that output.
+  A CREATE transaction should have exactly one input.
+  A TRANSFER transaction should have at least one input (i.e. ≥1).
   For more details, see the subsection about :ref:`inputs <Inputs>`.

 - **outputs**: List of outputs.